Application for United Water Property Denied

 Each student acted as curator to a family heirloom about which they explained the history.
 Contained in each presentation was the understanding that from their past, they will build their future.

 On Valentine's Day, the hearing on the development of the United Water propery began before the Zoning Board.
-The meeting opened with the recusal of Chairman Karl Schaffenberger who recused himself from the proceedings citing the public comments he made regarding the environmental impact of the development of that property at the Nov.
-28, 2011 meeting of the Mayor and Council where representatives from United Water were in attendance.
+The meeting opened with the recusal of Chairman Karl Schaffenberger who recused himself from the proceedings citing the public comments he made regarding the environmental impact of the development of that property at the where representatives from United Water were in attendance.

 Despite the fact that he was speaking as a private citizen at the November meeting, Schaffenberger did not want to give the appearance of impropriety and stepped aside.

 "I reserve the right to appear as a citizen and question the environmental impact that this or any development will have on storm water management and flooding," he said.

 Following Schaffenberger's recusal, board member Fr.
 Aziz Hadodo recused himself for also making public statements regarding the development of the United Water property.

 - 70,500 sq. ft. supermarket